Seewoosagur Ramgoolam: Pre-independence

-Political career after Independence
+Independence

-In 1969 he contracted an alliance with his party's rival Parti Mauricien Social Démocrate (PMSD) which was led by Gaetan Duval.
+In 1969, he contracted an alliance with his party's rival Parti Mauricien Social Démocrate (PMSD) which was led by Gaetan Duval.
 This alliance allowed Ramgoolam to stay in power despite the departure of its former ally IFB from the government.
 Sookdeo Bissoondoyal's IFB members went into opposition whilst some IFB MP's defected to the Labour Party to maintain their ministerial portfolios.

-In 1973 France elevated Seewoosagur Ramgoolam to the rank of Grand Officier de la Légion d'Honneur de la République Française.
+In 1973, France elevated Seewoosagur Ramgoolam to the rank of Grand Officier de la Légion d'Honneur de la République Française.
 At the same time his political ally Gaetan Duval was made Commandeur de la Légion d'Honneur.

 Due to the poor performance of his various governments from 1967 to 1982, his party lost the 1982 general elections when none of his candidates was elected to parliament.
 He lost his parliamentary seat which led to further downfall of the Labour Party.
 He then assisted the newly formed party named MSM and its ex-MMM leader Anerood Jugnauth to win the 1983 elections.
-The Labour Party became a minority party in a coalition MSM-Labour government and Ramgoolam was appointed Governor-General, a position which he held until his death in 1985.
+The Labour Party became a minority party in a coalition MSM-Labour government and Ramgoolam was appointed governor-general, a position which he held until his death in 1985.
 Ramgoolam was succeeded as leader of the Labour Party by Sir Satcam Boolell in 1984 when the latter returned to the Labour Party after having formed and led a new party Mouvement Patriotique Mauricien (MPM) following his 1982 electoral defeat.
 Boolell remained president of the Labour Party until 1991.

-Ramgoolam was also the Chairperson of the Organisation of African Unity from 1976 to 1977.
+Ramgoolam was also the chairperson of the Organisation of African Unity from 1976 to 1977.

-Legacy and recognition
+Personal life

+In 1939, Ramgoolam married Sushil Ramjoorawon.
+They had two children: a daughter, Sunita (now Sunita Joypaul), and a son, Navin Ramgoolam who is currently serving as prime minister.